- Make Payment

 Community: Connecting members nationally, regionally, and internationally through information sharing, events, prayer, and common-interest networks.

-Credibility: Representing members to government on matters of common interest and concern, and initiating and coordinating collaborative action.
+Credibility: Representing members to the government on matters of common interest and concern, and initiating and coordinating collaborative action.

 Integrity: Promoting and facilitating best practice and unity and providing assistance and support to member organisations.